Pathak94/electronut.github.io/about/index.md

         </td>

         <td style="height: 150px;padding-top:20px;vertical-align: top;">
-        <strong>Rishi Shukla</strong>, <i>Intern</i>. <br/>
+        <strong>Rishi Shukla</strong>, <i>Embedded Systems Engineer</i>. <br/>
-        Only a few months away from graduation, this young engineer is learning electronics and programming at an alarming rate.
-He keeps the energy levels high at the lab.
-When he's not erasing bootloaders, his mind is on sketching, sports, gaming, or motorbikes with large engines.
+        Former Intern and now an integral part of the team, Rishi takes on daily challenges in hardware development with enthusiasm.
+When he's not erasing bootloaders or routing PCBs, his mind is on sketching, PS4, and motorbikes with large engines.
         </td>
 </tr>